 In December of 2015, the DHHR filed a petition for emergency custody of J.M.
-Jr., who was just eight days old.
-The DHHR alleged that petitioner admitted to using marijuana during her pregnancy and that her substance abuse affected her ability to appropriately care for her child.
-The DHHR also alleged that petitioner failed to provide an appropriate residence.
+Jr. against his parents alleging that the child's mother admitted to using marijuana during her pregnancy and that her substance abuse affected her ability to appropriately care for her child.
+As to petitioner, the DHHR alleged that he failed to provide an appropriate home.
 Based upon these allegations, the circuit court found that an imminent danger existed and placed the child in the care and custody of the DHHR.
 Thereafter, the circuit court ordered petitioner to abstain from using drugs and alcohol and to submit to random drug and alcohol screens.
-The circuit court also granted petitioner supervised visitation with her child conditioned upon her ability to test negative for drugs for two consecutive weeks.
-Shortly thereafter, petitioner tested positive for marijuana.
+The circuit court also granted petitioner supervised visitation with his child conditioned upon his ability to test negative for drugs for two consecutive weeks.